metafates/bento/README.md

 # 🍱 Bento

 <img align="right" width="250" src="https://github.com/user-attachments/assets/120b3882-0ed7-4b69-b5aa-2b75d83abe8a">

 > Work in progress

-Bento is a Go library for cooking up delicious TUIs (terminal user interfaces).
+Bento is a Go framework for cooking up terminal user interfaces (TUIs).
+It provides a simple and flexible way to create text-based user interfaces in the terminal, which can be used for command-line applications, dashboards, and other interactive console programs.

 It's a mix of Rust's [ratatui](https://ratatui.rs) library and Go's [bubbletea](https://github.com/charmbracelet/bubbletea)